 Lorraine Davis MSc Integrative Psychotherapist UKCP - BACP

-How we think, feel and behave, along with the relationships we experience can produce challenges which may be difficult and overwhelming.
+How we think, feel and behave, along with the relationships we experience can produce challenges which may be difficult, painful and overwhelming.
 You may wonder to what extent it is you, or other people that contributes to making everything seem so conflicting and distressing.
 If this resonates with you, and you are going around in circles not really understanding how to resolve anything, then counselling or psychotherapy is useful for creating insight into what is going on.

 I am interested in working with you to try and understand what it is about the quality of relationships, with self and others, that is creating distress, and unhappiness.
 We all have unique social, cultural and life experiences which influences our identity, the sense of self, and our ways of relating.
 These influences and experiences, play a role in creating levels of despair, and emotional problems.